The Definitive Guide

 Mount Fuji Day Tours from Tokyo — How to Choose the Right One (Without Getting Overwhelmed)

-Here's the short answer: most Mount Fuji tours from Tokyo run about 10 hours, cover 4 to 7 stops, and return to central Tokyo the same evening.
-Prices start at $48 for shared bus tours and climb past $800 for private luxury days.
-What really changes between options is the group size, how flexible the itinerary is, the scenic stops you get, and whether you're on a fixed shared route or in a private vehicle with a guide shaping the day around you.
+Mount Fuji sits under 100 km from Tokyo, but picking the right day tour is harder than that suggests.
+Most tours run about 10 hours, cover 4 to 7 stops, and return the same evening — with prices from $48 for shared buses to $800+ for private luxury days.
+What changes is group size, flexibility, the scenic stops, and whether you're on a fixed route or in a private vehicle.

 Best Mount Fuji Tours from Tokyo: Compare 6 Day Trip Categories